zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Complain about the Call Quality (Complain)

 ```
-public int Complain(string callId, string desc);
+public int Complain(string callId, string desc)
 ```

-This method allows a user to complain about the call quality and is usually called after the call ends.
+This method allows the user to complain about the call quality.
+It is usually called after the call ends.

 <table>
 <colgroup>